gianlacasella/QLearning_MountainCarProblem/README.md

 ## Getting started

-Clone this repository, open the Terminal/Command Prompt on it.
+Clone this repository, and open the Terminal/Command Prompt inside the folder.
 The execution parameters are:

 ```
         # -e value => Selects ε-Greedy with ε=value